-In this work, we detail a streamlined open-source tool to help both material scientists and design engineers analyze their thermomechanical data and calibrate an appropriate SMA constitutive model.
+In this work, we detail a streamlined open-source, GUI-based tool to help both material scientists and design engineers analyze their thermomechanical data and calibrate an appropriate SMA constitutive model.
 We deem this tool REACT, for the Rendering of Experimental Analysis and Calibration Tool.
-REACT provides an intuitive workflow that imports and processes raw unfiltered shape memory alloy mechanical (tensile/compression), thermal (DSC), or thermomechanical (tensile/compression with environmental chamber) data to produce customizable figures and systematically derived material data (depicted schematically in Figure 2).
-The tool two graphical user interfaces (GUIs), written in python and available on GitHub under the GNU General Public License.
-These two GUIs accomplish separate essential tasks in the SMA development process: data processing and constitutive model calibration.
+REACT provides an intuitive workflow that imports and processes raw unfiltered shape memory alloy mechanical (tensile/compression), thermal (DSC), or thermomechanical (tensile/compression with environmental chamber) data to produce customizable figures and systematically derived constitutive models (depicted schematically in Figure 2).
+For iterative calibration, REACT allows the user to choose bounds and lock-in values to further increase speed and accessibility.
+The tool is written in python but requires no programming experience to use; it is available on GitHub under the GNU General Public License [x].
+Two modules accomplish the essential tasks of data processing and constitutive model calibration.